 I. ERA Basics

 Law professors say: Include abortion right in ERA; sex equality requires it, two pages, No. 766

-ERA briefing outline for NOW interns, two pages, No. 762
+ERA briefing outline for National Organization for Women (NOW) interns, 2014, two pages, No. 762

 “Three Categories of Discrimination Against Women and Girls,” working fact sheet, one page, No. 764

 18th Century Writing on Equal Protection for Women, by Abigail Adams, John Adams, and Marquis de Condorcet, two pages, No. 5

 “21st Century ERA Effort Begins,” article from National NOW Times, 1994, one page, No. 541

 Progression of Constitutional Amendments toward Equality of all US Citizens, plus list of 14th Amendment decisions protecting men and other classes, but not women, two pages, No. 10

 Notes for High School Students Preparing for the 1996 National Forensic League Debate on Feminist Ideals, 10 pages, No. 565

 “Abortion Law: ‘Unique Problem for Women’ or Sex Discrimination?”
 1991 law journal article, 14 pages, No. 417